 The Hagia Triada Church is located at the entrance of the Istiklal Street, on the left, and can be seen by everyone with its dome and twin bell towers.
 Dating back to 1880, it is a newly restored Greek Church of Holy Trinity.

-The French Consulate building is a beautiful one situated just at the beginning of the Istiklal Street, on the left.
+The French Consulate building is a beautiful one situated just at the beginning of the Istiklal Street, on the right.
 It is also a cultural center offering French lessons, events and festivals throughout the year.
 There is also a Armenian Catholic Surp Voskeperan Church located behind the consulate.

 Madame Tussauds Wax Museum